bluehalo/ngx-leaflet/README.md

 **./src/!(demo)**
 This is up to you.
 A good basic convention is to package modules into directories.
 You can use the example component as a basic guideline.

+## Changelog

+### 3.0.0
+- Angular 6
+- Migrated to npm scripts from gulp for build system
+- Upgrade to Webpack 4.x

 ## Contribute
 PRs accepted.
 If you are part of Asymmetrik, please make contributions on feature branches off of the ```develop``` branch.
 If you are outside of Asymmetrik, please fork our repo to make contributions.